pintuprajapati/pintuprajapati/README.md

 ### <div align="center">I'm Pintu, a full-time Python (Django) developer 👨‍💻</div>

-- 🌱 I’m currently learning Django Channels
+- 🌱 I’m currently working on Django Project

-- ❓ Ask me about anything related to Python and Django and related technologies
+- ❓ Ask me about anything related to Python, Django and related technologies

-- ⚡ Interest: Blockchain and Crypto Currencies (NFT, DeFi, Staking, Web 3.0)
+- ⚡ Interest: Blockchain and Crypto Currencies (NFT, DeFi, Staking, Web 3.0, and yeah Bitcoin ₿)

 - 😍 I like Chess and Anime

-- 📬 How to reach me: You can find me at [LinkedIn](https://in.linkedin.com/in/pintuprajapati) fsdfsd </a> or mail me [Gmail](https://mail.google.com/mail/?view=cm&fs=1&to=pintu1481999@gmail.com)
+- 📬 How to reach me: You can find me at [LinkedIn](https://in.linkedin.com/in/pintuprajapati) </a> or mail me [Gmail](https://mail.google.com/mail/?view=cm&fs=1&to=pintu1481999@gmail.com) (Right click and open in new tab)

 <br/>